RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Announcements/announcemetWrapper.md

 ## Overview

-The `AnnouncementWrapper` component is a React-based front-end module designed to serve as a role-based router for displaying course announcements in an academic institution (e.g., IIT Guwahati).
+The `AnnouncementWrapper` component is a React-based front-end module designed to serve as a role-based router for displaying course announcements at our academic institution automation system.
 It leverages React's **Context API** to determine the user's role and conditionally renders either the `CourseAnnouncements` component for students, the `FacultyCourseAnnouncements` component for faculty, or an `Unauthorized` component for unrecognized roles.
 The component also uses **React Router** for navigation.

 ## Dependencies